jimanx2/sms_mailer/README.md

     def get_balance
         # Some API gateway provides an API endpoint to retrieve
-        # your account's current balance.
+        # your account\'s current balance.
         # You can do it here
     end
 end